bifferos/bb/buildroot/application/readme.txt

-Put you 'run.sh' shell script here, to start your application.
+Put your 'run.sh' shell script here, to start your application.